Get in Touch

 Throughout its standards, WELL promotes excellent indoor air quality by rewarding diverse methods of improving and understanding air.
 These include eliminating and reducing sources of pollutants, intervening in behaviors that worsen air quality, and a special emphasis on implementing IAQ monitoring systems that provide insights into air.

-Indoor air quality monitoring can help you secure the preconditions A01, A03, and T01, as well as earn your project points through A05, A06, A08, T06, and T07.
+Indoor air quality monitoring devices can help you secure the preconditions A01, A03, and T01, as well as earn your project points through A05, A06, A08, T06, and T07.
 Several of these features contain multiple parts, providing you with various options to meet the requirements.
 This article highlights the features, parts, and options that can be met via continuous IAQ monitoring, and verified by sensor data.
 We’ve broken down these categories below.

 A01 Air Quality (Precondition)